Bjanski/ExAd/README.md

 <img src="logo.png" alt="ExAd" width="200" />

+# PLEASE STOP USING EXAD.
+It does not work in Exile V1.0.4.
+Although others have got it working, it's laggy and was built when Exile used a lot of hacky code to fix Arma.
+There are plenty standalone alternatives out there. - Monkeynutz

 [![Arma 1.80](https://img.shields.io/badge/Arma-1.80-blue.svg)](https://dev.arma3.com/post/spotrep-00077) [![Exile 1.0.4 "Pineapple"](https://img.shields.io/badge/Exile-1.0.4%20"Lemon"-yellow.svg)](http://www.exilemod.com/topic/25026-104-pineapple/) [![ExAd Version](https://img.shields.io/badge/ExAd-v1.0.0%20Kumquat-orange.svg)](http://bjanski.github.io/ExAd/)

 Exile Addons by Janski - originally small projects developed for the Arma Exile communities EXO and SP4R but now rewritten and collected here for public use.
 Contributers to the code can be found in the "Contributers" section at the top of the Repo.